robert17/iotf-rtd/docs/libraries/python.rst

 Uninstall
 ---------

-Uninstall the module by using the following code in the command line.
+Uninstall the module by using the following code in the command line:

 ::